mlc-ai/web-llm/README.md

 - `vicuna-v1-7b-q4f32_0`: llama-7b models.
 - `RedPajama-INCITE-Chat-3B-v1-q4f32_0`: RedPajama-3B variant.

+## Use WebLLM Package

+You can directly use WebLLM in your package via npm.
+Checkout instructions in the following project

+- [get-started](examples/get-started): minimum get started example.
+- [web-worker](examples/web-worker): get started with web worker backed chat.
+- [simple-chat](examples/simple-chat): a mininum and complete chat app.

 ## Build WebLLM Package From Source

+NOTE: you don't need to build by yourself unless you would like to change the WebLLM package, follow [use WebLLM](#use-web-llm-package) instead.

 WebLLM package is a web runtime designed for [MLC LLM](https://github.com/mlc-ai/mlc-llm).